 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 1:27 am and the next high tide will be at 2:22 pm.
-The first low tide was at 8:03 am and the next low tide will be at 8:01 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 4:06 am and the next high tide will be at 4:47 pm.
+The first low tide will be at 10:19 am and the next low tide at 11:05 pm.

-The lunar phase is a Waning Gibbous.
-Today we have 13 hours and 46 minutes of sun.
-The solar transit is at 1:18 pm and the length of time the moon will be visible will be 9 hours and 7 minutes.
+The lunar phase is a Waxing Crescent.
+Today we will have 14 hours and 56 minutes of sun.
+The solar transit will be at 1:25 pm and the length of time the moon will be visible will be 11 hours and 18 minutes.

-The tidal coefficient today is 95.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 93 to end the day with a tidal coefficient of 91.
-The tide heights today are 9.2 ft, -0.7 ft, 7.9 ft and 2.0 ft.
+The tidal coefficient today is 63 (average).
+At noon the tidal coefficient drops to 60 to end the day with a tidal coefficient of 57.
+The tide heights today are 6.9 ft, 1.3 ft, 7.9 ft and 2.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for La Push (Quillayute River) which is of 10.5 ft and a minimum height of -2.6 ft.

-The solunar fishing calendar in La Push (Quillayute River) tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in La Push (Quillayute River) tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for La Push (Quillayute River).
 The times are generated in local time in Washington and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: